These are 5+ very doable, simple swaps to create a zero-waste bathroom. You’ll love how easy it is to green your personal routine!

 Let me show you some very easy swaps for your zero-waste bathroom:

 1. Wooden Hair Brushes

 I also really like boar bristles.
-They are a natural bristle that are good for your hair.
+They are a natural bristle that is good for your hair.
 Many people say that regularly brushing your hair with natural bristles helps distribute the natural oils in your hair.
-Furthermore, regular brushing helps smooth the hairs.
+Furthermore, regular brushing helps smooth the hair.